-Cross over into the New Year with a piping hot bowl of soba noodle soup - a tradition called Toshikoshi Soba.
-It’s a simple Japanese noodle dish to melt away the hardship of the past year and welcome the journey ahead.
+Cross over into the New Year with a Japanese tradition by eating a piping hot bowl of soba noodle soup called Toshikoshi Soba.
+This simple Japanese noodle dish will melt away hardship of the past year and welcome the journey ahead!

 Gather all the ingredients.
 [Optional] Soak the kombu in water overnight.
 If you don’t have time, start soaking the kombu as soon as you can.
 Bring a big pot of water to a boil for soba noodles.

 Add the kombu and the water (also known as cold brew kombu dashi) in a medium saucepan.
 Slowly bring it to a boil over medium-low heat (so kombu dashi will be more flavorful).
 When it comes to a close boil, discard the kombu (you can make furikake rice seasoning with the leftover kombu).